orlofv/Cyber-Threat-Intelligence/Help me understand with ChatGPT/README.md

 # Description
-All the questions I asked to ChatGPT for concepts I had trouble understanding or needed a different take.
+All the questions I asked ChatGPT, concepts I had trouble understanding or needed a different take.

 ## Q&A Index
 - [What's the difference between CybOX and VERIS](#Q1)